Recurrent Neural Network (RNN)

 Performance of the RNN model without any attention mechanism degrades pretty drastically when corpus become longer.
 It’s just due to the model do not have enough “memory” to keep everything inside the activation value and memory cell.

-Attention model starts with a normal bi-directional RNN model, taking sequence
+Attention layer lives on top of a normal bi-directional RNN model, taking sequence

 The